Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

-It can be downright overwhelming when you’re new to the role.
+It can be downright overwhelming when you’re new to the role and you’re probably not quite sure what the President elect responsibilities are for your PTO.

 Heck, even if you’ve been President before and you’re coming in fresh with another PTO at a different school, that too can be a little much to handle.

-But I’m here to share some wisdom with you to hopefully make it all better!
+But I’m here to share some wisdom and advice on what to do as PTO President elect with you to hopefully make it all better!

 First, Congratulate Yourself!

 Really!
-Give yourself some mad props for being willing to step up into such a large position.
+Give yourself some mad props for being willing to step up as President elect into such a time intensive volunteer leadership position.

 I wish more parents would realize that they’re the perfect person to lead their PTOs.